gknowles/dimcli/docs/README.md

 ## Going Your Own Way
-If generated help doesn't work for you, you can override the builtin help with your own.
+If generated help doesn't work for you, you can override the built-in help with your own.

 ~~~ cpp